Back to all posts

-The phrase “deep tissue” can sound a little intimidating, often bringing to mind the idea that the massage has to be painful to be effective.
+The phrase “deep tissue” can sound a little intimidating, right?
+It often makes you think the massage has to be painful to be effective.
 That’s one of the biggest myths out there.
-While the pressure is certainly firm and focused, a proper session should never feel like a punishment.
+While the pressure is certainly firm and focused, a proper deep tissue massage should never feel like a punishment.
 A skilled therapist knows how to work with your body, applying precise, deliberate strokes to release tension without causing unnecessary pain.
-This article will clear up the confusion, explaining what a deep tissue massage treatment should really feel like and how communication with your therapist is the key to a safe, effective, and healing experience.
+Let’s clear up the confusion and talk about what the treatment should really feel like and how communication is the key to a safe and healing experience.

 Key Takeaways